zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

 .. tip::

-   You will be able to use objects that are in relation to your selection in your conditions.
+   You will be able to use attributes that are in relation to your selection in your conditions.

    | This means:
    | Ticket objects also have access to the ticket customer.